smartdevicelink/sdl_overview_guides/docs/RPC Encryption/index.md

 SDL Core informs an SDL application about the encryption requirement via an `OnPermissionsChange` notification.

 !!!
 NOTE
-Multiple functional groups can include the same RPC, each group having an `encryption_required` flag.
+- Multiple functional groups can include the same RPC, each group having an `encryption_required` flag.
 If an app has access to multiple functional groups containing the same RPC and **at least one** of the groups requires encryption, then the RPC shall require encryption.

+- If `encryption_required=true` or `encryption_required` does not exist in the app's section in `app_policies`(i.e. on the app level), the flag in the applicable functional groups shall be checked.

+- If `encryption_required=false` in the app's section in `app_policies`(i.e. in the app level), SDL Core and the SDL Application shall not enable RPC encryption, regardless of the value of `encryption_required` in the applicable functional groups.

+- If `encryption_required=true` for a functional group, all the RPCs within that function group must be sent/received in an encryption enabled SDL service (The app has been authenticated via TLS handshake and RPC request and response messages are encrypted).

+- If `encryption_required=false` or `encryption_required` does not exist for a functional group, the RPC messages of that functional group shall not be encrypted and can be transmitted in both encryption enabled and disabled SDL services.
 !!!

 ## Handling Unencrypted Messages